sabbour/jenkins-aks-cicd/README.md

 In the `services/java-vote-service-redis` folder, have a look at the `pom.xml` file which tells Maven how to build the project and `Jenkinsfile` which is the pipeline that Jenkins will follow.

+In the Jenkinsfile, you will need to **provide your own Azure Container Repository URL** in the `Push image to container registry` stages.

+Repeat the same process for the `services/python-vote-frontend` folder.

 ## Checkout the Kubernetes deployment files

 In the `services/java-vote-service-redis/kubernetes` folder, have a look at the `yaml` files and note the placeholders starting and ending with `XX`.
 Those placeholders are replaced by the Jenkins pipeline.

-Also note that this configuration was done for a Kubernetes 1.9.6 cluster.
-You may need to update the apiVersions accordingly, depending on your cluster version.
+Also note that this **configuration was done for a Kubernetes 1.9.6 cluster**.
+You may need to update the `apiVersion`s accordingly, depending on your cluster version.
 Refer to http://kubernetes.io.

 In the `services/java-vote-service-redis/kubernetes/deployment.yaml`, make note of the `imagePullSecret` and make sure that your Kubernetes cluster has such secret configured for your namespaces corresponding to your Azure Container Registry credentials.
 Follow the documentation here to set the secret up: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/